Massless and Partially Massless Limits in Quadratic Gravity: Action in canonical form

 where

 The first term is the covariant Fierz-Pauli action for the massive spin-$2$ field $\hat{f}_{\mu\nu}$ given by

 where we have defined the mass of the spin-$2$ field,

 which, unlike the spin-$0$ mass $m_0$, depends on $\Lambda$.
 It is worth mentioning that in spacetime dimensions $D\neq 4$ also $m_0$ depends on $\Lambda$, so $D=4$ is rather special in this respect~\cite{Tekin:2016vli}.
 The contributions in the second line of eq.~\eqref{action-spin-2} are non-minimal interaction couplings between $g_{\mu\nu}$ and $\hat{f}_{\mu\nu}$.
-Whereas, the third and fourth lines take into account cubic self-interactions.
+Whereas, the third and fourth lines take into account cubic self-interaction, in particular the latter gives the same two-derivative cubic vertex of Einstein's GR up to a numerical coefficient.
 The last term $\mathcal{O}(\hat{f}^4)$ stands for higher-order interactions.

 \paragraph{Fixing signs.} Similarly to the spin-$0$ case, while diagonalizing the kinetic term we also need to shift the coefficient in front of the Einstein-Hilbert action when the cosmological constant is non-zero, i.e., we have $\bar{M}_{\rm p}^2\rightarrow \tilde{M}_{\rm p}^2.$ The sign of $\tilde{M}_{\rm p}^2$ determines the overall signs of the Einstein-Hilbert and Fierz-Pauli actions in eqs.~\eqref{action-spin-2-compl} and~\eqref{action-spin-2}.
 Since we have to canonically normalize the fields, it is important to fix these signs first.